 Unfortunately, no direct evidence has been found regarding the benefit of any one font (2) --although they have found that children learning to read benefit from larger text sizes.
 This may be due to variability among participants and hidden variables, such as familiarity with typeface.
 For example, one study found that the control font was read one word-per-minute faster than OpenDyslexic, but Arial is a fairly common typeface that participants were likely to have used in the past (4).

 Studies have also found that adjusting letter-spacing increased reading speeds and decreased errors in children with dyslexia (3).

 And while speed is an important factor, so is accuracy and reading comfort.
 If a dyslexic-specific font can make the process of reading more enjoyable, it will help children stay motivated when reading is a struggle.

 - Install new fonts and try them out.
 Many of these fonts, including Dyslexie, OpenDyslexic and Lexia Readable are open source and free to download.

 - Print classroom materials in dyslexia-friendly fonts.
 You may wish to use a dyslexia-friendly font for all of your classroom materials, particularly if the other students in your classroom react positively to it.

 - Consider typeface when selecting print-only books.
 Different publishers may have a preference for certain typefaces.
 Consider font in addition to elements like vocabulary and story length.

-- Adjust line spacing and colour on worksheets.
-Use 1.5 line spacing and print worksheets on different coloured paper to prevent students with specific learning difficulties from losing their place.
+- Adjust line spacing and color on worksheets.
+Use 1.5 line spacing and print worksheets on different colored paper to prevent students with specific learning difficulties from losing their place.
 You may also try using bullets, bolding and other text features that organize information and make important sections stand out.

 - Teach students how to make adjustments to word-processors.
 Have dyslexic students adjust their word processor until they find settings that make reading easier for them.
 Teaching them to make these adjustments themselves will mean they can use the same configuration at home and at school.